Vaccines are biological agents administered to a healthy animal in order to give that animal immunity against a specific disease or condition.

 When a puppy is born, they are partially protected from external infections and dangers due to an inherited immunity transferred to them through the milk of their dam.
 However, this will only protect them during the first few weeks of their life, and so it is important to arrange vaccination for your puppy at the appropriate developmental stage, so that they will be ready to go out into the wider world for the first time safely and fully protected.

-The initial vaccination of the two-stage process is usually given at seven to eight weeks of age, with the second stage given two weeks later.
-You will still need to wait an additional seven days after the second vaccine has been administered before your new puppy will be able to go outside safely.
+You will still need to wait an additional seven to ten days after the third vaccine has been administered before your new puppy will be able to go outside safely and be covered against all the diseases.

 In a very small minority of cases, some dogs and puppies may suffer from an adverse reaction to one of the component parts of the vaccine, or the carrying agent used to deliver it.
 This is extremely rare, however, and unless you have cause to suspect that this may be the case, should not be used as a reason to avoid vaccination.
 Your dog or puppy should always be in good health when vaccinated, and you should discuss any health concerns or problems with your vet before proceeding with vaccination.